maggie-harrington/js-week2-message-board/README.md

 * Create navbar/header to appear on all pages containing site name and home link
 * Firebase setup (see details below in next section)
 * Create question model
+* Create answer model
-* Display list of all questions on index page
+* Create question-tile component to display list of all questions on index page
 * Create question page to display details of an individual question
 * Create form to add new questions
 * Create form to edit questions